fenago/apache-cassandra/lab_7.md

 are a must for a live running system.
 If you have experience in deploying other database and system, you may well appreciate the neatness and simplicity of Cassandra.

-In the next lab, we will have a look at the supplementary information pertinent to application design and development.
-We will also summarize of the essence of each lab.